 Aging Life Care Professionals® … coordinating services to optimize health and quality of life.

-Geriatric Care Managers, is an organization of practitioners who use a holistic, client-
+The Aging Life Care Association® (ALCA) is an organization of practitioners who use a holistic, client-

 centered approach to caring for older adults or others facing ongoing health or other